 The new generation of young winemakers formed a group called The Zoo Biscuits.
 One might equate this group to the California Garagistes.

 South Africa and its wine industry have come a long way since its beginnings in 1659.
-Greater strides occurred in the 1990s after Nelson Mandela’s release from prison, the ending of isolation both nationally and internationally thus opening doors for a more peaceful nation.
+Greater strides occurred in the 1990s after Nelson Mandela’s release from prison, ending isolation both nationally and internationally, thus opening doors for a more peaceful nation.

 Note: Common to the wine industry, this writer was hosted at this wine tasting for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure.